st10478785/delight-home-bakery/README.md

 - Performance optimization and loading times
 - SEO optimization and meta tags

+#### Documentation

+I added more informaton my document
+I did improvements from my feedback in a differnt colour I added more References

+CSS for Desktop
+I used a separate style.css file and linked it to all my pages.
+A CSS reset that makes sure everything looks the same across browsers.
+I set up font sizes for headings and body text, and used nice fonts for a clear look.
+Layouts are built with Grid (for sections) and Flexbox (for alignment).
+Buttons and inputs have hover and focus effects for better interaction.

 ## References

 Apple (2023) Human Interface Guidelines.
 Available at: https://developer.apple.com/design/human-interface-guidelines/ (Accessed: 15 September 2025).